storacha/w3filecoin-infra/docs/architecture.md

 API Gateway to expose:
 - Report API for failed aggregates to land into Storage Providers
 - Get to know state of deals
+- Receive signature requests
+- Receive requests to consume content - w3filecoin is designed to enable multiple sources of CAR files to be easily integrated into the pipeline
 - ...

-## Consumer Stack

-w3filecoin is designed to enable multiple sources of CAR files to be easily integrated into the pipeline via its consumer stack.

-TODO

-Further down the line, consumer stack can be wired with the UCAN Log Stream and use receipts as the trigger.

 ## DB Stack